killianmh/fade-slide/README.md

 2. load intersection observer api polyfill for IE support: `<script type="text/javascript" src="js/intersectionobserver.js"></script>`
 3. load animation_observer script `<script src="js/animation_observer.js"></script>`
 4. use correct data attributes on element triggers; add content in children nodes which have data-animated attribute
+5. see https://animejs.com/ and https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API for documentation on these topics

 ##  Data attributes and explanations:
 * data-anim: this attribute marks an element as a trigger for intersection observer; this element wraps the element which is actually animated